abhi0395/nmfqsofit/README.md

 - Selects appropriate eigenspectra based on quasar redshift
 - Fits using all matching redshift bins
 - Use either NMF or NNLS method to find continuum coefficients
-- Performs efficient smoothing to improve chi2
+- Performs efficient smoothing to improve reduced chi2
 - Chooses the solution with minimum cost (i.e. reduced chi2)
 - Logs detailed information about loaded eigenspectra (redshift bins, wavelength ranges, number of components)
 ---